Correcting Contextual Deletions in DNA Nanopore Readouts: Introduction

-When $t=1$ the redundancy of our efficient codes in \Cref{thm:eff-codes} matches the redundancy guaranteed by the nonconstructive bound from \Cref{thm:redundancy-ub} for any $C\in(1/2,1)$, while for $t=2$ the redundancy exceeds that of \Cref{thm:redundancy-ub} by a multiplicative factor of $2$.
-In both of these cases the redundancy of our efficient codes beats that of the best known codes correcting single or double worst-case deletions~\cite{Lev65,guruswami2021explicit} for any $C\in(1/2,1)$, and becomes smaller than known lower bounds on the redundancy of single or double worst-case deletion-correcting codes when $C$ is large enough.
+When $t=1$ the redundancy of our efficient codes in \Cref{thm:eff-codes} matches the redundancy guaranteed by the nonconstructive bound from \Cref{thm:redundancy-ub} for any $C\in(1/2,1)$.
+On the other hand, for $t=2$ the redundancy exceeds that of \Cref{thm:redundancy-ub} by a multiplicative factor of $2$, and for general $t>2$ the redundancy of our efficient codes exceeds that of \Cref{thm:redundancy-ub} by a multiplicative factor of $4$.
+For all of these cases the redundancy of our efficient codes beats that of the best known codes correcting single, double, or $t$ worst-case deletions~\cite{Lev65,guruswami2021explicit,sima2020optimal-systematic} for any $C\in(1/2,1)$, and becomes smaller than known lower bounds on the redundancy of single, double, or $t$ worst-case deletion-correcting codes when $C$ is large enough.

-For general $t>2$ the redundancy of our efficient codes exceeds that of \Cref{thm:redundancy-ub} by a multiplicative factor of $6$.
-Note that this is only non-trivial when $C$ is large enough, since we have efficient codes correcting $t$ worst-case deletions with redundancy $4t\log n+O(\log\log n)$~\cite{sima2020optimal-systematic}.
 We leave it as an interesting open problem to construct non-trivial efficient $(t,k=C\log n)$-contextual deletion-correcting codes for a wider range of $C$.

+The decoding complexity of the codes behind \Cref{thm:eff-codes} is $n^{O(t)}$.
+Motivated by this, we construct another family of $(t,k=C\log n)$-contextual deletion-correcting codes with decoding complexity $\poly(n)$ independent of $t$, but with worse redundancy.

+\begin{theorem} Let $k=C\log n$, where $C\in(0,1)$ is a constant.
+Then, for each constant integer $t\geq 1$ and $n$ large enough, there exists a $(t,k)$-contextual deletion-correcting code of block length $n$ with redundancy

+where the encoding and decoding time complexities are $\poly(n)$.
+In particular, the runtime of both the encoding and decoding procedure is upper-bounded by a polynomial in $n$ whose degree does not depend on $t$. \end{theorem}

 \paragraph{Extremal contextual deletion channel, constant threshold}